 - Keep our news writing separate from other aspects of the business

 What We Don’t Do At Bonus.com

 - Will never report on rumors or engage in conjecture without indicating them as such

 - Will never encourage irresponsible gambling

-- Do not consider our business relationships in deciding whether or how to cover a story
+- Do not consider our business relationships in deciding how to cover a story

 - Do not use sources that have proven themselves unreliable in the past

 - Will never promote offshore gambling sites or any other illegal business

 - Do not publish third-party content or “guest posts”